-Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to exchange oxygen and carbon dioxide.
-These tests are better at detecting the general type and severity of lung disorder than at defining the specific cause of problems; however, these tests can be used to diagnose some specific disorders, such as asthma and emphysema.
+Pulmonary function tests are better at detecting the general type and severity of lung disorder than at defining the specific cause of problems; however, these tests can be used to diagnose some specific disorders, such as asthma and chronic obstructive pulmonary disease (COPD).

-The assessment of a lung disorder often involves testing how much air the lungs can hold as well as how much and how quickly air can be exhaled.
-These measurements are made with a spirometer, which consists of a mouthpiece and tubing connected to a recording device.
+The assessment of a lung disorder often involves testing how much air the lungs can hold (lung volume) as well as how much and how quickly air can be exhaled (airflow).
+Airflow measurements are made with a spirometer, which consists of a mouthpiece and tubing connected to a recording device.
 The person’s lips should be held tightly around the mouthpiece, and nose clips should be worn to ensure that all the air inhaled or exhaled goes through the mouth.
 A person inhales deeply, then exhales forcefully as quickly as possible through the tubing while measurements are taken.
 The volume of air inhaled and exhaled and the length of time each breath takes are recorded and analyzed.
 This measurement is repeated several times to be sure the results are consistent.
 Often, the tests are repeated after a person takes a drug that opens the airways of the lungs (bronchodilator).
 In disorders such as asthma and chronic obstructive pulmonary disease (COPD), the ability to exhale quickly is impaired.

 Using a Spirometer